JKStorm/ru/README.md

 1) Add return type declarations
 1) Improve the memory performance of App\Parser\Submit by using Xpath for querying
 1) Add memcache to cache requests to the api endpoint
+1) Persist assists (`App\Model\Assist`)
+1) Present player name in addition to their unique reference
+1) Make routing more modular, with support for multiple sports and additional filtering